3 Website Platforms to Build Your Website without Writing Code

 Although Wix is easy to use, it’s a non-open source platform, which limits your ability to customize your site and add advanced functionality.

 As far as cost, you can build a Wix website for free.
 However, with the free plan you don’t get a custom domain name, and Wix displays advertisements on your site.
 To get rid of the ads and get your own domain name, you’ll need to pay for a plan upgrade.
-To see a full list of features, go here.

 Here’s why Wix is a great option for building your website: